RakhithJK/FelisCatus-SwitchyOmega-wiki/DNS-and-SOCKS-proxy.md

 English
 -------

-When using SOCKS proxy with Chromium, some DNS requests may go NOT through the proxy.
+When using SOCKS proxy with Chromium, [some DNS requests may go NOT through the proxy][designDoc].
 This is caused by DNS prefetching.
 Quote from the Chromium browser proxy info page:

 >     Note that some traffic such as DNS prefetching will NOT go through the proxy
 >     server.
 To prevent the browser from doing local DNS resolves try adding this